Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Results

-However, the weaker components are so close to the bright cores that it is difficult to study their spectra, polarization, and variability properties.
-Therefore, we use an effective angular resolution of $2\delta$ as discussed in~\citet{Kassiola1991} to compare with the constraints of angular resolution $\delta$.
-As shown in Fig.~\ref{fig3}, the fraction of DM in the form of massive PBHs with the mass ranging from $10^5~M_{\odot}$ to $10^8~M_{\odot}$ is $\lesssim0.56\%$ at the $68\%$ confidence level.
-The upper limit of the abundance of massive PBHs is insensitive to the angular resolution $\delta$.
+We first use the optical depth method to constrain the abundance of SMPBHs.
+Each source is observed with an approximately fixed angular resolution corresponding to the minimum image separation, and limited FoV.
+The angular resolution and the limited FoV act to truncate the mass range of the lenses that produce detectable multiple images.
+The minimum value of upper limit of the abundance of SMPBHs is insensitive to the angular resolution and FoV.
 This inference is similar as the one concluded in~\citet{Kassiola1991}.
 If there is no truncation on mass, the comoving number density $n$ of PBH with a particular mass is proportional to $1/M_{\rm PBH}$ for a given value of $f_{\rm PBH}$.
 In addition, the gravitational lensing cross section $\sigma$ is $\propto M_{\rm PBH}$, and hence the path length to lensing $1/(n\sigma)$ is independent on the lens mass.
-Thus, the optical depth across the measurable mass range is roughly a constant, yielding a universal upper limit of $f_{\rm PBH}$.
+Thus, the optical depth across the measurable mass range is roughly a constant, yielding a universal upper limit of $f_{\rm PBH}$ which is proportional to $y^2(R_{\rm f,max})$ (equation~(\ref{eq7})).
+Compared with the common definition of strong lensing referring to images with a magnification ratio $R_{\rm f}=7$~\citep{Turner1984}, the $R_{\rm f,max}=40$ magnification ratio corresponds to a configuration with a larger impact parameter and hence the lensing optical depth (cross section) is almost 4 times larger than that normally assumed for lensing calculations.
+Therefore, as shown in Figure~\ref{fig3}, the $R_{\rm f,max}=40$ would result in about 4 times stronger upper limits of $f_{\rm PBH}$ than the constraint with $R_{\rm f,max}=7$.
+For 543 well-measured CRSs from P85, our search is sensitive to the mass range from $\sim10^6~M_{\odot}$ to $\sim10^8~M_{\odot}$ with $\delta=1.5~\rm mas$ and $\Delta=50~\rm mas$.
+In addition, within this lens mass range, the null search result of lensed CRSs leads to a constraint on the upper limit of $f_{\rm PBH}$.
+As shown in Fig.~\ref{fig3}, at the $95\%$ confidence level, the fraction of DM in the form of SMPBHs with the mass ranging from $\sim10^6~M_{\odot}$ to $\sim10^8~M_{\odot}$ is $\lesssim1.48\%$.